hjortholm/CHATGPT_Directives_and_Prompts/README.md

-**DMP** DALLEe directives for generate image using prompt without any modification
+**DMP** DALLE directives for generate image using prompt without any modification

 **instruction.txt** Instructs GPT to read lockdown.txt as the first directive in instructions.
 This is slightly overkill, all knowledge files get read automatically, but for a complex GPT this directive is extra ensurance lockdown gets executed